hvoya228/unity-solid-explanation/README.md

 }
 ```

-To implement a teleportation for Vampire you`ve changed two classes and violated the Dependency Inversion principe.
+To implement a teleportation for Vampire you have changed two classes and violated the Dependency Inversion principe.
 To avoid this we have to write code in such a way as to change something only in one class.
-So, let`s make an interface for monsters and call only interface`s objects in MonsterController.
+So, let`s make an interface for monsters and call only interface objects in MonsterController.
 ```c#
 public interface IMonster
 {